temporalio/edu-102-python-code/exercises/testing-code/README.md

 There are two things to note about this test.

-First, the test completes in under a second, even though the Workflow Definition contains a `workflow.Sleep` call that adds a 15-second delay to the Workflow Execution.
+First, the test completes in under a second, even though the Workflow Definition contains a `await asyncio.sleep(15)` call that adds a 15-second delay to the Workflow Execution.
 This is because of the time-skipping feature provided by the test environment.